-- If the problem continues, the cooperating team members may notify the uncooperative member through a memo sent to the Instructor in writing that she/he is in danger of being dismissed from the team on grounds of not being cooperative, sending a copy of the memo to the MBA office.
+- If the problem persists, the cooperating team members may notify the uncooperative member through a memo sent to the instructor in writing that she/he is in danger of being dismissed from the team on grounds of not being cooperative, sending a copy of the memo to the MBA office.

-- If there is no subsequent improvement, they should notify the individual in writing and with agreement of the Instructor that she/he is no longer member of the team.
-Dissmissing a member from the Team will be in consultation and approval with the Instructor.
+- If there is no subsequent improvement, they should notify the individual in writing and with agreement of the instructor that she/he is no longer member of the team.
+Dismissing a member from the Team will be in consultation and approval of the instructor.

 - The dismissed student should meet with her/his instructor or MBA office to discuss available options and may petition the “dismissal” decision.